jesslns/Makers_BnB/README.md

 ```
 Objective
 ------
-To make an AirBnB clone.
+To make a clone of the AirBnB website that meets the following user stories.

 Headline User Stories
 --------